securityLenders they support: NAB NAB Broker (previously Homeside)

 Like most other banks, National Australia Bank (NAB) doesn’t have its own Lenders Mortgage Insurance (LMI) provider.

-However, from there it gets a little confusing since NAB use QBE for their own home loan applications and Genworth for NAB Broker applications.
+NAB uses QBE for its own home loan applications and NAB Broker applications.

 How does NAB’s LMI compare?

 - Loans over $1 million at 95% of the property value (LVR)

 - They have a Delegated Underwriting Authority (DUA) which QBE which allows them to approve loans that other lenders can’t.

 - They rarely capitalise LMI which means your home loan can end up being more expensive

 - If a home loan application fails credit scoring, it’s rare that it will be manually reviewed